Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Energy conservation and Morawetz estimate in terms of FR

-\begin{proof}[Proof of Proposition~\ref{prop:morafgiusto}] Let us first set $\dot Z:= \dot Z_{,I,0,k}$, with $|I|+k \leq l-4$.
+\begin{proof}[Proof of Proposition~\ref{prop:morafgiusto}] Let us first set $\dot Z:= \dot Z_{,I,0,k}$, with $|I|+k \leq l-3$.

-By a similar reasoning to the one leading to (\ref{fullen}), we obtain the following inequality (notice that, in particular, this depends on deriving an estimate analogous to (\ref{eq:enbdur}) in the region $\mathfrak{Z}_{u_1}^{u_2}$):
+By a similar reasoning to the one leading to (\ref{fullen}), we obtain the following inequality (notice that, in particular, the reasoning here depends on deriving an estimate analogous to (\ref{eq:enbdur}) in the region $\mathfrak{Z}_{u_1}^{u_2} \cap \regio{}{} \cap \{u \leq \tilde u\}$):

-We use the Cauchy--Schwarz inequality with a small parameter $\eta > 0$ on the second and third term on the RHS of the previous display, to incorporate the terms in $Z$ into the LHS.
+We use the Cauchy--Schwarz inequality with a small parameter $\eta > 0$ on the terms in the second and third line on the RHS of the previous display to incorporate the terms in $Z$ into the LHS.
 We then have a total maximum number of $|I| + k + 1$ derivatives on $R_{\rho}$ in the RHS, and the hypotheses of Lemma~\ref{lem:bsrhoimp} let us only estimate $l-2$ of them, so we need to have $|I|+k\leq l-3$.
-Hence, using decay estimate (\ref{eq:boundrsigmaimp0}), this implies
+Hence, using the decay estimate (\ref{eq:boundrsigmaimp0}), this implies